 Speed to solution is a challenge for every enterprise.
-With leadership poised to pivot post-pandemic, communications technologies changing fast, and a hybrid workplace becoming the new reality, there’s more need than ever for IT to innovate—just to keep the business running smoothly.
+With leadership pivoting from the pandemic, communications technologies changing fast, and a hybrid workplace becoming the new reality, there’s more need than ever for IT to innovate—just to keep the business running smoothly.

 Process Inefficiencies Cost Time and Money

-Most telecommunications teams can’t solve the innovation dilemma on their own.
+Most telecommunications teams can’t innovate on their own.
 No one can be getting ready for the next thing when they’re bogged down with manually provisioning end users and agents, resetting user passwords, and trying to track phone numbers, licenses, and inventory on a spreadsheet.
-The drive to innovate can be overmatched by the daily management needs of multi-vendor systems that are increasingly complex.
-So, despite best efforts, some businesses retain inefficient UC and CC processes and can lose significant time and money as a result.
+The drive to improve processes can be overmatched by the daily management needs of multi-vendor systems that are increasingly complex.
+So, despite best efforts, some businesses retain inefficient UC and CC workflows—and lose time and money as a result.

 Automating Communication Management Increases Efficiency and Can Save Headcount

-Automating communication management workflows produces tangible results and, with the right partner, that can happen quickly.
-Starfish customers have cut in half their overall ticket resolution times, and one measured a 74% reduction in total ticket requests and 21% reduction in annual telecommunications spend.
-Another customer was able to repurpose more than 2,000 idle stations spread across their multiple locations as well as locate more than 1,000 idle agent ID’s.
-That produced immediate savings.
+Automating communication management workflows produces tangible results and can be easily deployed, with the right partner.
+With automated provisioning, Starfish customers have cut in half their overall ticket resolution times, and one measured a 74% reduction in total ticket requests and 21% reduction in annual telecommunications spend.
+Another customer leveraged resource management tools to repurpose more than 2,000 idle contact center stations spread across multiple locations and then identify more than 1,000 idle agent ID’s, producing immediate savings.

-Whether the goal is migrating to new collaboration tools; mapping all existing resources to a new target platform; or ensuring routine MACDs are completed quickly, accurately, and consistently, the market offers several products and solutions.
+Whether the business need is to migrate to new collaboration tools; map all existing resources to a new target platform; or ensure routine MACDs are completed quickly, accurately, and consistently, the market offers several products and solutions.
 Customers sometimes wonder how to choose among them.

 Key Points to Consider When Deciding Whether an Automation Solution Works Best for You